-All SEND children have either: an Education, Health and Care Plan (EHCP); an SEN Support Plan, a Statement or, in most cases, a Pupil Overview of Provision.
+All SEND children have either an Education, Health and Care Plan (EHCP), and/or a Pupil Overview of Provision.
 All of these are reviewed regularly, as laid out above.

 The SENDCo reports annually on the efficient and effective use of resources for pupils identified as having SEND.
 The monitoring and evaluation of progress of pupils with SEND is detailed in the Graduated Approach section of the Policy for SEND.
 For pupils with an Education, Health and Care Plan, annual reviews (6 monthly for under 5s) are carried out in accordance with the appropriate legislation and the SEND Code of Practice;